sambuaneesh/why-py/documentation/src/content/docs/implementation/ast.md

 ## Program Node

-The root node of every AST:
+The root node that contains all statements:

 ```python
 class Program: